clarkedavida/clarkedavida.github.io/docs/research.md

 ## HVP contribution to muon anomalous magnetic moment

-The anomalous magnetic moment $a_\mu$ gives the Standard Model correction to the muon's response to an external magnetic field.
-The hadronic vacuum polarization (HVP) is a contribution that is not calculable perturbatively, but it can be computed on the lattice and using so-called data-driven approaches.
-A state-of-the-art determination from Fermilab places experimental searches for $a_\mu$ in significant tension with data-driven theoretical methods.
-Almost simultaneously, a lattice determination of the HVP contribution places $a_\mu$ between these two values, favoring the experimental result.
-We perform an independent lattice calculation of the HVP to help sort out this situation.
+The muon anomalous magnetic moment $a_\mu$ has been measured to extremely high precision, most recently at Fermilab by the Muon $g-2$ collaboration.
+On the theoretical side, it can be subdivided into QED, electroweak, and hadronic contributions, the latter of which cannot be obtained perturbatively.
+The hadronic vacuum polarization (HVP) contribution can be computed using lattice QCD or using the dispersive method, a data-driven approach that takes experimentally measured cross sections as input. $a_\mu$ has been of particular interest to the community, as state-of-the-art experimental results compared to theoretical results extracted using the dispersive approach exhibited about
+$4.2\sigma$ tension in 2020.
+If that discrepancy were confirmed, it may indicate another possible signal for physics beyond the Standard Model (SM).
+Since then, a lattice determination by the BMW Collaboration fell between the dispersive and experimental results, which has been updated to favor the experimental result, albeit using some additional experimental input.
+Meanwhile the situation for the dispersive approach has become somewhat ambiguous, as new measurements from CMD-3 lie in tension with older results.
+Independent lattice input is urgently needed, and I help the Fermilab-HPQCD-MILC collaboration to that end.

 ??? note "Publications"
     - 2024: A. Bazavov, C. W. Bernard, D. A. Clarke, C. T. H. Davies, C. DeTar, _et al._